koko37/mybucks.online-app/README.md

 Think of it like a public locker at a railway station:

 1. Find an empty box.
-2. Place your goods inside.
+2. Set up your password anonymously.
-3. Set up your password anonymously.
+3. Place your goods inside and lock.

 Return later to access your goods with just your password—no ID checks required.